tbrowder/Calendar/README.md

 Useful features now working:

-  * Produce text calendar output to stdout, in one of 10+ languages, identical to the `cal` program found on Linux hosts.
+  * Produce text calendar output to stdout, **in one of 13 languages**, identical to the `cal` program found on Linux hosts.

   * Show an example events CSV file for upcoming personalization of PDF wall calendars.